 Why Do People Combine Muscle Relaxers and Alcohol?

+Can you drink alcohol with muscle relaxers?
 Muscle relaxers, including benzodiazepines, can cause euphoria and intense relaxation, leading to abuse of their own prescription or someone else’s.
 Some individuals may also use these medications to self-medicate to induce sleep or reduce the unpleasant feelings associated with alcohol withdrawal.

 In general, muscle relaxers and alcohol don’t mix.
 However, some experts believe there is a muscle relaxer called baclofen that might help with alcohol withdrawal.

 Alcohol withdrawal is when a person who’s been drinking heavily or for a prolonged period quits drinking alcohol.

 Symptoms can be possibly severe and include things like:

 - Quick breathing

 - Trouble sleeping

 It’s believed that baclofen may work by mimicking the effects of alcohol on a specific type of brain receptor.
 But so far, evidence supporting the use of baclofen for alcohol withdrawal is limited.

 A 2017 review couldn’t draw concrete conclusions about the effectiveness of baclofen in treating alcohol withdrawal.
 The researchers found that the studies reviewed contained either insufficient or poor-quality evidence.